nais/naiserator/README.md

   * `Service account` for granting correct permissions to managed resources.

 These resources will remain in Kubernetes until the `Application` resource is deleted.

+## Migrating from naisd

+In order to switch from naisd to Naiserator, you need to complete a few migration tasks.
+See [migration from naisd to naiserator](doc/migrating.md) for a detailed explanation of the steps involved.

 ## Prerequisites